johanvanwambeke/headlessCms/content/blog/blog2.md

 title = "Blog2"

 +++
-# title

 I will write a second blogpost here and it will be awesome !